KS4 Options Guidance

 curriculum compulsory qualifications

-The following qualifications are compulsory, and all students will take
+The following qualifications are compulsory, and the vast majority of students will take them as part of their KS4 curriculum.

 • English Language